mGobb1/digest-fusion-hashing/README.md

 Digest Fusion Hashing (DFH) is an innovative technique for creating ultra-secure hash digests by fusing the content digest with a randomized split of an internal secret signature.

-This provides an **extremely high level of protection**, ensuring that even if attackers have access to the public hash, they cannot reconstruct the original content or secret without the original signature and split ratio.
+This approach enhances protection, ensuring that even if attackers have access to the public hash, they cannot reconstruct the original content or secret without the original signature and split ratio.

 ---